hcilab/wams/README.md

 ## Installation

 You will need to install [node.js](https://nodejs.org/en/).
 This should also install `npm`.
-Once they are installed, go to where you want to install `wams` and run the following commands:
+Once they are installed, go to your app folder, where you want to install `wams` and run the following commands:

 ```bash